anthonydb/python-snippets/README.md

 python-snippets
 ===============

-Chunks of Python I've found useful.
+These are chunks of Python I've found useful, either for web scraping, connecting to databases, converting data to JSON or other tasks.